trojanspike/cordovaCache/README.md

 =============

 Javascript class for cordova app caching using file system api.

-Note: It would be bad practice to use this for caching sensitive data like user passwords , user API keys etc.
+Note: It would be bad practice to use this for caching sensitive data like user passwords , user API keys etc in it's current state.

 ### Usage
 ```js